 When the building of large ship hulls were transitioning from being made mostly of wood to iron, and later steel, a half model was often made to lay out the plate development and rivet pattern.

-Later, half hull models gained a role mainly as a promotional tool for ship builders, and a source for self indulgence amongst yacht owners.
-A good example of the latter, is the hall of half models at the New York Yacht Club.
+Later, half hull models gained a role mainly as a promotional tool for ship builders, and a source for self indulgence among yacht owners.
+A good example of the latter, is the hall of half models at the New York Yacht Club mentioned earler.

 To make a half hull model, I can think of at least three different approaches as outlined below.

 Most of the work is described on this Bread-and-Butter hull construction page.
-As described, the hull is built on the buttocks.
-Building on the waterlines is more common, especially for half hulls.
+As described on that page, the hull is built on the buttocks (boards laminated vertically).
+Building on the waterlines is more common, and looks better for half-hull models.
 The method is largely the same though.

 B&B on the waterline is the most common, so that's what I'll focus on.